 But let’s start with the easy stuff.
-The most easily openable account is one in a mobile bank.
+The simplest account is one in a mobile bank.
 Currently, the European leaders are N26 and Revolut, of which both offer pretty awesome deals for frequent travelers, freelancers and other people who often find themselves in different countries.

-The pre-paid card is then available for card payment and money withdrawals anywhere in Europe, free for the first €200 per month.
+The pre-paid card is then available for card payment and money withdrawals.
+Anywhere in Europe, it is free for the first €200 per month.

 N26, on the other hand, is a totally free German bank (an important aspect with Brexit coming soon!), charging no fees for the initial card ordering, but having a 1.7% fee on non-euro ATM charges, while no fees on spending.
 Opposite to Revolut, N26 also is integrated with both Apple Pay and Google Pay, while Revolut supports Google Pay exclusively.

 If you come from countries outside the European Union, then Uber Visa may be another good international credit card coming at zero annual fees.
 The card offers you 4% cashback in restaurants, takeout and bars, while you can earn 2% back on distinct online purchases including Uber, and 1% back on all other purchases.
 Additionally, there is no other annual fee, as well as no foreign transaction fees.
 Could not sound better, right?

 Offline Maps in Your Pocket

 There are several leaders, with Google Maps probably ruling others out at the popularity.
 Google Maps allows you to save places and load different types of navigation.
 The rrendering speeds of maps are much higher while using Maps.me –

 You will have a much quicker feeling app, at the same cost-less rate!